erikdunning/virus-total-daemon/README.md

 Make sure the MySQL username and password are correct for the MySQL and that the server is available.

+Be aware that the service script and the current config.json files expect the installation location to be /var/vtd.
+Changing that location will requiring updating those references.

+Finally, the vtd system user ( which the daemon runs as ) requires group read & write permissions on and under the /var/vtd directory.
+You may apply those permissions by running:

+    sudo chmod -R g+rw /var/vtd

 ### MySQL ###
 A mysql server is required to store progress and results.
 The scripts/data.sql file contains the required database / table